phopley/rodney-project/Pi Image/README.md

 sudo apt-get install sox libsox-fmt-all
 ```
 ### 7. Install ROS pakages used by Rodney
-The following packages ROS packages are also used by Rodney and can be download and installed/compiled.
+The following ROS packages are also used by Rodney and can be download and installed/compiled.
 - [ ] I usually use the directory ~/rondey_ws for the ROS wokspace, add it to the bash file with the following
 ```
 $ cd ~/